OpenServoCore/open-servo-core/README.md

 ## Firmware

 The Rust firmware is mid-rewrite.
 The legacy `firmware-old/` tree contains the original architecture (multi-crate workspace targeting STM32F301 and partly CH32V003) and is kept for reference, but the v2 rewrite starts from a cleaner architecture targeting CH32V006 first.
 Plan: DXL-compatible register table, persistence, control loops, safety features.
-Estimated 3+ months once it begins.

-When firmware v2 starts landing, build instructions will appear here.
+Build instructions will appear here as the rewrite matures.

 ## Contributing